sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 #### What `go:generate` does exactly?

-Go compensate its inherent rigidity by enabling developers to use `go:generate` in order to generate files (and often code) on the fly.
+Go compensates for its inherent rigidity by enabling developers to use `go:generate` in order to generate files (and often code) on the fly.
 While this is a powerful technique, it's actually very simple: all Go does when you call `go generate` is to simply execute commands it finds scattered in source files, behind a `//go:generate ...` comment.

 It doesn't do anything else.
 Writing the outputs of the command in the source tree is left as an implementation detail to the binary being called: